p-program/kube-killer/README.md

 `kube-killer` is a humane killer,he could freeze the deploy without killing it (scale to 0）.

 It is very lightweight and easy to use, you don't need to install any CRD.

-You could even run once.
+You could run as CLI mode,binary mode,or even web server mode.

 ![image](/doc/img/rm.gif)